the taste space – steam, bake, boil, shake!

 Nut-Free Raw Lasagna

-Posted in Mains (Vegetarian) by janet @ the taste space on August 30, 2012
+In Mains (Vegetarian) on August 30, 2012 at 6:29 AM

 The summer is winding down and this will be the last of my Raw Thursdays.
 Not because I won’t be cooking, or uncooking raw foods.
 Because I feel I like be concentrating a bit more on work and three posts a week seems better for now.